 • IHDAccess Repayable Mortgage: Zero-interest, repayable down payment assistance loan of up to 10% of the purchase price or $10,000.

-To qualify for IHDA’s mortgage programs, you need a credit score of at least 640, a debt-to-income ratio of 45% or lower, and to contribute a minimum of 1% of the sale price or $1,000.
+To qualify for IHDA’s mortgage programs, you need a credit score of at least 640, a debt-to-income ratio of 45% or lower, and a contribution of at least 1% of the sale price or $1,000.
 Your income and home purchase price must also fall within current limits.

 Upsizing

-Eventually, first-time home buyers grow out of their starter home and need to upsize.
+Eventually, first-time home buyers grow out of their starter homes and need to upsize.
 Consider these mortgage loans when you’re ready to buy your next, bigger house.

 Conventional Mortgages

 If you have enough equity in your current home to make a 20% or higher down payment on your next home, a conventional mortgage is a great option.
-You won’t have to pay PMI and you can choose to lock in your interest rate with a fixed-rate mortgage or opt for an ARM loan instead.
+You won’t have to pay PMI and can choose to lock in your interest rate with a fixed-rate mortgage or opt for an ARM loan.

 Jumbo Loans